-To date, Purchasers have normally obtained their own report from their chosen Surveyor.
-By contrast, a Single Survey is instructed by the Seller and made available to all potential Purchasers in the expectation that the successful Purchaser will have relied upon it.
-The Royal Institution of Chartered Surveyors rules require disclosure of any potential conflict of interest when acting for the Seller and the Purchaser in the same transaction.
-The Single Survey may give rise to a conflict of interest and if this is of concern to any party they are advised to seek their own independent advice.
+Prior to 1 December 2008, Purchasers have normally obtained their own report from their chosen Surveyor.
+By contrast, a Single Survey is instructed by the Seller and made available to all potential Purchasers in expectation that the successful Purchaser will have relied upon it.
+The Royal Institution of

-1 Which shall be in accordance with the current RICS Valuation Standards (The Red Book) and RICS Rules of Conduct.
+1 Which shall be in accordance with the current RICS Valuation Standards (The Red Book) and RICS Codes of Conduct.